-- 8.22.8.21 Developments that are likely to generate an increased demand for school places will be required to contribute towards expanding existing education facilities where the development is not of a sufficient size to justify a new school. - 8.23 8.22 Based on current pupil projections the Local Education Authority is confident that the number of existing secondary school sites can cater for the expected growth from new housing development over the plan period.
-However some developments may be required to contribute towards school enhancements or extra provision (such as additional classrooms) at these sites on the basis of the cumulative impact that the development may have on schools in that locality. - 8.24 8.23 With regard to primary school provision there are concerns over the capacity of existing provision, particularly in the north west of the town.
-A new, one form entry primary school will therefore be required as a result of the proposed housing development at High Tunstall.
-Elsewhere, a one-form entry new primary school is also to be provided as part of the approved South West Extension development on an site that has sufficient land for it to be expanded into a two-form entry primary school in the future.
-At Wynyard, a temporary primary schools is currently sited within Hartlepool however a one-form entry new two-form entry primary school is to be constructed to the south of the A689, within Stockton-on-Tees.
+- 8.22 Developments that are likely to generate an increased demand for school places will be required to contribute towards expanding existing education facilities where the development is not of a sufficient size to justify a new school. - 8.23 Based on current pupil projections the Local Education Authority is confident that the number of existing secondary school sites can cater for the expected growth from new housing development over the plan period.
+However some developments may be required to contribute towards school enhancements or extra provision (such as additional classrooms) at these sites on the basis of the cumulative impact that the development may have on schools in that locality. - With regard to primary school provision there are concerns over the capacity of existing provision, particularly in the north west of the town.
+A new primary school will therefore be required as a result of the proposed housing development at High Tunstall.
+Elsewhere, a new primary school is also to be provided as part of the approved South West Extension development on a site that has sufficient land for it to be expanded in the future.
+At Wynyard, a temporary primary schools is currently sited within Hartlepool however a new two-form entry primary school is to be constructed to the south of the A689, within Stockton-on-Tees.
 As Wynyard develops out, there will also be a need for an additional new primary school to the north of the A689, within Hartlepool.
 The scale of new primary school provision, whether these are to be one-form or two-form entry, will be determined based on need and whether these are delivered by the Council or the Education Funding Agency (EFA).
-In other areas of the town, where housing developments are assessed to have an impact on a local school, whether primary or secondary, in line with the Planning Obligations Supplementary Planning Document31, contributions may be required to increase the capacity of existing schools. - 8.258.24 Further information on school provision in the Borough, including current admission details, is contained in the Local Infrastructure Plan.
+In other areas of the town, where housing developments are assessed to have an impact on a local school, whether primary or secondary, in line with the Planning Obligations Supplementary Planning Document31, contributions may be required to increase the capacity of existing schools. - 8.25 Further information on school provision in the Borough, including current admission details, is contained in the Local Infrastructure Plan.